Movements and habitat use of cisco along a nearshore-offshore gradient in northern Lake Huron

 Contributing Authors

-Christopher Holbrook (USGS, cholbrook@usgs.gov), Todd Hayden (USGS), Kevin McDonnell (USFWS), Thomas Binder (USGS), Aaron Fisk (University of Windsor)
+Christopher Holbrook (USGS, cholbrook@usgs.gov), Todd Hayden (USGS), David Fielder (Michigan DNR), Kevin McDonnell (USFWS), Thomas Binder (USGS), Aaron Fisk (University of Windsor)